last 28 - first 91

 Email follow-up, accountability and support in-between the calls

-Lifetime access to the online course materials, and the Claire Warner Clients facebook group for continued support and to help learn from shared experience
+Lifetime access to the course materials, email support and the Alumni facebook group for continued support and to help learn from shared experience

-(plus an option to extend the mentoring for a further 90 days)
+(plus an option to extend the support in a 'lite' form for the second 90 days)

-I’m a Roffey Park Institute and Management Centre trained fundraising and management consultant and mentor, with 15+ years’ experience of recruiting and onboarding colleagues into Fundraiser, Management and Leadership roles.
+I’m a Roffey Park Management & Leadership-trained, charity sector professional, with 15+ years’ experience of recruiting and onboarding colleagues into Fundraiser, Management and Leadership roles.

 I’ve worked with some well-known charities in the arts and caring /hospice sectors and, having worked freelance for some time, have had plenty of opportunities to fine-tune and hone my own approach to starting a new role as well as in observing and learning from the experiences of others